Markkop/corvo-astral/README.md

 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

 Corvo Astral is a [Discord Bot](https://discord.js.org/#/) that serves as a helper for the [Wakfu MMORPG](https://www.wakfu.com/) game.
-If you wish to add this bot to your server, access this [link](https://discord.com/api/oauth2/authorize?client_id=750529201161109507&permissions=2048&scope=bot).
+If you wish to add this bot to your server, access this [link](https://discord.com/api/oauth2/authorize?client_id=750529201161109507&permissions=1342565456&scope=bot).
-This bot can now provide information to all four languages supported by Wakfu: en, es, pt and fr.
+Most features support Wakfu community languages: en, es, pt and fr.

 ## Commands

-* `.alma`: returns the Almanax Bonus for the current day
+* `.alma`: returns the Almanax Bonus and [more info](http://www.krosmoz.com/en/almanax) for the current day
 * `.calc`: calculates the damage for an attack given some values
 * `.subli`: search for a given sublimation by name, slot combination or source
+* `.recipe`: search for a given recipe by name and rarity
-* `.equip`: search for a given equipment by name
+* `.equip`: search for a given equipment by name and rarity
 * `.party`: create, update, join or leave a party listing
 * `.about`: get information about this bot
 * `.config`: configure custom settings for each discord channel